midnightntwrk/midnight-architecture/proposals/0010-composable-contracts-syntax.md

 it may be simpler and clearer to restrict contract types to appearing directly as ledger state field types, perhaps with the additional requirement that they be sealed.
 Is this necessary or desirable?

-### No Parametrically Polymorphic Contracts

-RKD: moved this to Open Questions section until we decide if the proving keys prevent unsafe calls and if not, what, if any, additional constraints we need to add, such as prohibiting free type-variable references in contract definitions.

-The current proposal does not support parametrically polymorphic contracts.

-Deploying a contract with one instantiated type and referring to it with another one is unsafe, and the mechanisms are not yet implemented to detect and prevent such unsafe actions in the Impact VM.
-Thus, contracts cannot be parameterized by type.

-> `compactc` must reject contract definitions containing type parameters.

-Because contract definitions can appear inside modules, and modules can be defined with type parameters, the possibility exists that type parameters could appear in modules.
-The Compact compiler is allowed to reject this situation entirely.

-> `compactc` may reject any appearance of a contract definition inside a type-parameterized module.

-### No Calling Circuits of Contract Parameters in Constructors

-RKD: moved this to Open Questions because we don't need circuit proofs for the constructor, so the rationale needs to be clarified or the constraint removed.

-Contract references may be passed as parameters to constructors, but the current proposal does not allow the invocation of circuits on those references *within the constructor*.
-This is because it isn't clear what it means to prove the correctness of a circuit that is called in a constructor.
-We have the following requirement:

-> `compactc` must statically detect the possibility of an inter-contract call in a constructor and report an informative error.